-When you click “Start actions” after choosing “Remove”, nothing would happen.
+When you click “Start actions” after choosing “Remove”, nothing happens.
 Windows Defender would keep showing that non-existent threat.

-This is caused by a bug in Windows Defender that causes it to read the earlier items recorded in the Windows Defender Protection History and warn the user repeatedly.
+This is caused by a bug in Windows Defender that causes it to read the earlier items recorded in the Windows Defender Protection History and repeatedly warn the user.

 Delete the Windows Defender Protection History information by following these steps:

-It’s better to paste the above path in Explorer’s address bar or the Run dialog to access the folder directly rather than navigating to it manually, just in case it’s a hidden folder.
+It’s better to paste the above path in Explorer’s address bar or the Run dialog to access the folder directly rather than navigating to it manually, in case it’s a hidden folder.
+Alternatively, you can open the folder by pasting the path in Explorer address bar and pressing Enter.

-Windows Defender’s Protection History page should be empty now:
+Windows Defender’s Protection History page should now be empty.

-To make Windows Defender automatically clear the Protection history on a daily basis, or after a certain number of days, you can use the following PowerShell command.
+To make Windows Defender automatically clear the Protection history on a daily basis, or after a certain number of days, use the following PowerShell command.

 - Open PowerShell as administrator.